Search our database of vocational services where students can find opportunities to serve and work while in seminary.

-An online course is the same tuition rate as current RTS residential courses.
+A global course is the same tuition rate as current RTS residential courses.
 Along with the tuition rate, there is also a technology fee (not course delivery fee) of $60 per credit hour.

-The technology fee of $60 per credit hour is used in support of the Global Librarian who provides research assistance and support for students; it covers an ongoing subscription to the ATLA database for student research; it helps maintain quality course development; and supports the services offered by the Online Professor and Teaching Assistant in each class.
+The technology fee of $60 per credit hour is used in support of the Global Librarian who provides research assistance and support for students; it covers an ongoing subscription to the ATLA database for student research; it helps maintain quality course development; and supports the services offered by the Professor of Record and Teaching Assistant in each class.

 All course lectures are available, free of charge, via the RTS Mobile App.
 The remaining course materials (syllabi, course notebook, exams, schedule, etc.) can be found on the LMS (Learning Management System/Canvas) classroom.

 Online courses are available year-round and start every second and fourth Wednesday of the month.
 Sections are opened for registration about 3 weeks ahead of the course start and closed the Friday prior.

 All course registrations for global education are done via MyPortal (myportal.rts.edu).
 For more information please visit rts.edu/jenzabar-one.